KarlOfDuty/SCPDiscord/docs/SetUpPlugin.md

 ## 1. Installing the plugin

-#### Option 1 (recommended): Install using the localadmin package manager
+### Option 1 (recommended): Install using the localadmin package manager

-Use `p install KarlOfDuty/SCPDiscord` in the server console and restart your server.
+> [!Caution]
-> [!Warning]
+> The LocalAdmin package manager doesn't work since the switch to LabAPI.
+You cannot currently use this method as it installs the plugin to the wrong directory.

-> LocalAdmin doesn't currently install to the LabAPI directory.
+~Use `p install KarlOfDuty/SCPDiscord` in the server console and restart your server.~

-#### Option 2: Manual installation
+### Option 2: Manual installation

 Download SCPDiscord, either a [release](https://github.com/KarlOfDuty/SCPDiscord/releases) or [dev build](https://jenkins.karlofduty.com/blue/organizations/jenkins/CI%2FSCPDiscord/activity/).
 Place the plugin and dependencies directory in the following directories:
 ```
 .config/
     LabAPI/
         plugins/
             <port>/
                 SCPDiscord.dll
         dependencies/
             <port>/
                 Google.Protobuf.dll